InitialCrow/crow-lightbox-reader/README.md

 **load component**

-`import CrowLightBoxReader from 'CrowLightBoxReader' //or directory location`
+`import CrowLightBoxReader from 'crow-lightbox-reader' //or directory location`

 or

- `let CrowLightBoxReader = require('CrowLightBoxReader')//or directory location`
+ `let CrowLightBoxReader = require('crow-lightbox-reader')//or directory location`

 **use component**